 Credit cards and other revolving loans: 4 years

-If you have more debt than you can pay off, Pacific Debt can help you consolidate your debt and learn to live debt free.
+If you have more debt than you can pay off, Pacific Debt can help you consolidate your debt and learn to live debt-free.
 Since 2002, we’ve settled over $200 million in debt for thousands of clients.
 We are a nationally top-ranked debt relief company located in San Diego.
-We have helped thousands of people in the state of Florida with debt relief.
+We have helped countless people in the state of Florida with debt relief.
 Contact us today so we can help you too!

 Floridians are protected against unscrupulous debt collectors.
 The federal Fair Debt Collection Practices Act (FDCPA) prohibits debt collectors from using abusive or harassing bill collection practices.
 In addition, the Florida Consumer Collection Practices Act (FCCPA) adds protections against more types of collectors and actions.
 If you are a victim of any of these actions, you may take legal action against them.

 Charges more than 10% interest